Teamkiller324/StatsMe/README.md

 # Possible Features:
 Read from keyvalue config file reading weaponname, index of the weapon, etc to possibly avoid needing to update plugin just for specific updates for a game.

-# Currently games supported :
+# Current games supported :
 Team Fortress 2.

 Counter-Strike: Source.